Updated 27 April 2019:

 I am not making this recommendation based on a huge amount of time spent on research and therefore sharing the very best that’s available with you.
 In no way am I a health insurance expert or even close so I leave it to you to make your own analysis and judgement about what works for you.
 All I am offering is an admittedly untested option that may be of interest and is easy to set up – in my case anyway, and I think reasonably priced.

 The following PDFs are useful in working out cover and premiums for Pacific Cross and if nothing else give you a base from which to compare against other offerings.
+I haven’t updated these so check the website for the latest.

 I have also attached a very useful summary chart covering many Thai health insurers.
 This is now a couple of years old so the detail may have changed but it does give you a good idea of the range of choices, limitations and the comparative costs.
 My thanks goes to Tony Dabbs, the agent who compiled and sent me this information.
 Tony has since died and his business no longer seems to be operational.